 (2) When any writ is issued under subsection (1) notice of that fact shall be published by the Electoral Commissioner in the Government Gazette.

-[(3) repealed]
+[(3) deleted]

 (4) The writ shall be deemed to have been issued at 6 o’clock in the afternoon of the day on which it was issued.